HL7/cql-ig/input/pages/using-cql.md

 // Anti-pattern illustrating inappropriate use of the Concept construct
 ```

 This usage of concept includes multiple concepts with different meanings from the same code system.
-A value set **SHOULD** be used for this purpose as it provides more flexibility and maintainability for this use case.
+Instead, a value set **SHOULD** be used for this purpose as it provides more flexibility and maintainability for this use case.

 ### Library-level Identifiers
 {: #library-level-identifiers}